eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 +++
-Categories = ["Code"]
-Description = "Writing clear, consice and maintainable tests can be quite challenging regardless of tool and language.
-Following the practices discussed here will hopefully help you achieve this if you are using ScalaTest."
-Tags = ["Scala"]
 date = "2019-06-13T14:35:00+02:00"
-title = "Best practices for ScalaTest" draft = false
+title = "Best practices for ScalaTest" description = "Writing clear, consice and maintainable tests can be quite challenging regardless of tool and language.
+Following the practices discussed here will hopefully help you achieve this if you are using ScalaTest." tags = ["Scala"] draft = false
 +++
 Like many things in the Scala ecosystem, [ScalaTest](http://www.scalatest.org) does not come short